Skip to main content

 • distribution of work

-Teams should depict stable specialist responsibilities and should not be used for short-term special cases.
+Teams should depict stable technical responsibilities and should not be used for short-term special cases.

 Roles and Permissions

-Roles define what functions a user in Enneo is allowed to use.
-They control, for example, access to settings, management areas, or special system functions.
-This clearly defines the responsibilities individual users take on within the system.
-Roles are managed in the area Settings → User Management → Roles.
+Roles define which functions a user can use in Enneo.
+For example, they control access to settings, administrative areas, or special system functions.
+This way, it is clearly determined which responsibility individual users take within the system.
+Roles are managed in the area Settings → User Administration → Roles.

-User management in Enneo combines organizational structure and permissions:
+User administration in Enneo combines organizational structure and permissions:

 • Users define who works in the system